anilshanbhag/PlayPy/README.md

 Play API
 ========

-Python API to access app statistics of different apps on the play store.
+Python API to access statistics of apps on the play store.

 ```
 from play import PlayAPI